MichaelShepard/SimpleThx/README.md

 ## <a name="Introduction"></a>Introduction
-We all love movies and we all love to eat so we decided to combine the two (kind of like peanut butter & Jelly or chocolate and peanut butter).
-Is peanut butters super power making other things amazing?
-This app gives you the ability to find movies / TV shows and locate a scene to find a recipe from that scene.
-For example, if you wanted to make the $5 milkshake from Pulp Fiction, you would be able to find the scene and recipe for that scene.
-Or if you wanted a morocan recipe from Bourne Identity, you could search by location and find a recipe from that area.
+Social Media today is all about me.
+I wanted to create a social media site that was all about you.
+You cannot post on your own profile.
+You have to post only about somebody else.
+Send them a compliment, kudo, that a boy!
+Whatever makes them happy.
+It's a simpleTHX

 ## <a name="Features"></a>Features
-* Able to create, add, update, and delete media
-* Find media by location
-* Find Media by title
-* Get Recipes by title
-* Able to create, add, update, and delete locations
+* Able to create, add, and update posts
-* Able to create, add, update, and delete Media
+* Able to create, add, and update commments
+* Find friends and send requests
+* Accept or decline friend requests or posts

 ## <a name="Contributors"></a>Contributors

 * Mike Shepard  [GitHub Profile](https://github.com/MichaelShepard)

 ## <a name="Technologies"></a>Technologies